trimstray/test-your-sysadmin-skills/README.md

 `ping` uses **ICMP**, specifically **ICMP echo request** and **ICMP echo reply** packets.
 There is no 'port' associated with **ICMP**.
 Ports are associated with the two IP transport layer protocols, TCP and UDP. **ICMP**, TCP, and UDP are "siblings"; they are not based on each other, but are three separate protocols that run on top of IP.

 **ICMP** packets are identified by the 'protocol' field in the IP datagram header. **ICMP** does not use either UDP or TCP communications services, it uses raw IP communications services.
-This means that the **ICMP** message is carried directly in an IP datagram data field. ('raw' comes from how this is implemented in software, to create and send an ICMP message, one opens a 'raw' socket, builds a buffer containing the **ICMP** message, and then writes the buffer containing the message to the raw socket.)
+This means that the **ICMP** message is carried directly in an IP datagram data field. `raw` comes from how this is implemented in software, to create and send an **ICMP** message, one opens a `raw` socket, builds a buffer containing the **ICMP** message, and then writes the buffer containing the message to the raw socket.

 The IP protocol value for **ICMP** is 1.
 The protocol field is part of the IP header and identifies what is in the data portion of the IP datagram.